HeavyMedl/HowToJavaScript/README.md

 	// example output: sum(5) = 0+1+2+3+4+5 = 15
 	```

 	**b.** Sum only odd numbers.
-Write a function that takes a single argument, an integer **n**, and successively sums the odd series of numbers (beginnign with 0) up until **n**.
+Write a function that takes a single argument, an integer **n**, and successively sums the odd series of numbers (beginning with 0) up until **n**.
 	```js
 	// example output: sum(5) = 0+1+2+3+4+5 = 9
 	```

 4. Test your functions by refreshing the page in your browser (url is `http://127.0.0.1:3000/intern`).
-Hit F12 in Google Chrome.
+Hit `F12` in Google Chrome.
 This opens the Chrome Developer Tools.
 Now press `Ctrl+P` and type `intern.js`.
 Select this file and see your new functions defined in the interpreter.
-If the `console` (a place to type and call code) isn't open, in the top right, click `open drawer` and the `console` should appear.
+If the `console` (a place to type and call code) isn't opened, on the top right of the Dev Tools click `open drawer` and the `console` should appear.
 Type the name of your function and a give it a parameter:

 	```js
 	kurtsSum(5) // = 15
 	```

-###Task 2: move your functions into their own namespace
+###Task 2: Move your functions into their own namespace
 ---

-A namespace collision happens when a script happens to have the same name for an Object that a different script that you've loaded has.
+A namespace collision happens when the script interpreter has duplicate variable assignments defined by one or more scripts contained within your application.

 ```js
 // from script1.js